Macrometacorp/docs/docs/queries/sql/sql-crud.md

 Before we can insert documents with SQL, we need a place to put them in: a collection.

-For this tutorial, [Create a Document Store collection](../../collections/documents/create-document-store.md) in the console.
+For this tutorial, [Create a Document Collection](../../collections/documents/create-document-store.md) in the console.
 For more information about collections, refer to [Collections](../../collections/index.md).

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 2. Click **Data > Collections**.
 3. Click **New Collection**.
-4. Click **Document Store**.
+4. Click **Document**.
 5. Name the collection **categories** and then click **Create**.

 ## Working with Dataset